Need fresh eyes to look at your space or a partner to brainstorm with? Contact Anne Hamland at firstname.lastname@example.org or 715-839-5082 ext.150

 Building Project Webinar Series

-Are You Ready for a Building Project?: Assessing Space Needs and Community Readiness with John Thompson
+Are You Ready for a Building Project?: Assessing Space Needs and Community Readiness, John Thompson

 Sometimes the accessibility issues in our libraries are obvious and expensive to fix.
 Sometimes they are less clear to the untrained eye, and often fixing them is not an insurmountable task, even with limited resources.
 Angela Meyers, the Coordinator of Youth and Inclusive Services from the Bridges Library System, works extensively with libraries on accessibility issues, and she’ll lead us through some things to look for in our own facilities-new, old, or in-progress–as well as some resources to consult for more information.